• Skip to main content

 Next, introduce yourself and outline the purpose of your letter.
 Name the item you want the recipient to return and how it came to be in their possession.

 Ensure to identify your property fully.
 If it’s a car, state the license plate number and Vehicle Identification Number along with a detailed and accurate description.
-Be sure to include other items that may be in the recipient’s possession, including fuel injectors.
+Be sure to include other items in the recipient’s possession, including fuel injectors.

 For instance, you could write:

-This letter is in reference to the red and black GEForce gaming laptop you borrowed on February 28, 2022, when we threw a party at your office.
-Since the aforementioned date, I have asked you to return my laptop five times: twice through text, two times in-person, and once on the phone.
-In fact, I recently talked about this problem during a recent phone conversation on May 28, 2022.
+This letter concerns the red and black GeForce gaming laptop you borrowed on February 28, 2022, when we threw a party at your office.
+Since the aforementioned date, I have asked you to return my laptop five times: twice through text, two times in person, and once on the phone.
+I recently discussed this problem during a recent phone conversation on May 28, 2022.
 Unfortunately, all of these attempts have failed.
 This is my official request to obtain my property.

 4. Outline the Damages You’ve Suffered As a Result of the Property Loss

-You should also mention the damages you’ve suffered as a result of losing your property and include enclosed estimates of your losses.
+You should also mention the damages you’ve suffered from losing your property and include enclosed estimates of your losses.

-To continue from the example above, you could say that the loss of your laptop has made it impossible for you to access certain 3D models.
-As a result, you could not complete certain projects for clients, leading to $5,000 in lost revenue and six negative reviews on Google Business.
+To continue from the example above, you could say that losing your laptop has made it impossible to access certain 3D models.
+As a result, you could not complete certain client projects, leading to $5,000 in lost revenue and six negative reviews on Google Business.

 Reference commercially reasonable prices to determine realistic damages.